yujiri8/yujiri.xyz/software/tutorial_structure.md

 8. Generators, comprehensions, context managers, and other informal interfaces (this is as far as I've finished it)
 9. Some discussion of real-world applications, and probably a preliminary dive with a GUI app using a toolkit like GTK, TCP chat server, or similar project

-I thought it through carefully and I'm convinced it's a pretty good order, but hey, my tutorial's still lacking in feedback, so I'd much appreciate it if you'd go check it out (especially if you're a beginner).
+I thought it through carefully and I'm convinced it's a pretty good order, but hey, my tutorial's still lacking in feedback, so I'd much appreciate it if you'd go check it out.
+Especially if you're a beginner!

-[The official Python tutorial](https://docs.python.org/3/tutorial/index.html) has a fairly similar structure to mine, but I think it's a bad move to introduce lists, indexing and slicing, the `end` parameter of `print`, and *raw strings* (seriously how often do we use those?
-I didn't even know about them until after years of knowing Python) before the basic `if`/`else` structure.
+[The official Python tutorial](https://docs.python.org/3/tutorial/index.html) has a fairly similar structure to mine, but it's a bad move to introduce lists, indexing and slicing, the `end` parameter of `print`, and *raw strings* (seriously how often do we use those?) before the basic `if`/`else` structure.
 And worst of all they teach the source encoding directive before pretty much any actual code.
 That's a baffling decision for a tutorial whose intro suggests it's supposed to be for people new to programming.
-I've still never found an occasion to use that.

 The book that taught me, Michael Dawson's [Python Programming for the Absolute Beginner](https://www.amazon.com/Python-Programming-Absolute-Beginner-3rd/dp/1435455002), is also pretty similar to mine (I took some inspiration from it).
-I could make a few criticisms of its structure (comments and line continuations discussed before variables, string methods before `if`), but it's a good book.
+I could make a few criticisms (comments and line continuations taught before variables, string methods before `if`), but it's a good book.

 [Learn You A Haskell](http://learnyouahaskell.com/chapters) is a fairly good one (my only huge gripe is, again, how long it defers text input).
-Haskell is a very different language (pure functional / lazy), so it goes like (it has a much longer chapter length than most other tutorials):
+As a pure functional language, Haskell is very different, so it goes like:

 1. Arithmetic and Booleans (with the prompt); functions; `if`/`then`/`else`; lists (and a whole bunch of relatively advanced list crap, like comprehensions), then tuples
 2. Types and typeclasses